aditisspatil/Potfolio-Website/README.md

 # My Portfolio Website

-I created this website as my portfolio website, where I can showcase all that I am working on.
+I created this website as my portfolio website, where I can showcase all projects that I am working on.

-I have used code and utilities provided by different vendors over internet, and all such files are placed in the "Vendors" folder.
+I have used code and utilities provided by different sources over internet, and all such files are placed in the "Vendors" folder.

 ## Font:
 Used Google Fonts